onja-org/w2_css_js_interactive_stoplight/README.md

 ### Step 3: Tracking Which Light Is On

 Before your event listener, create a variable to track the current light:
-- Start at 0 (that'll be red)
+- Start at 0 (that'll be green)
 - 1 will be yellow
-- 2 will be green
+- 2 will be red

 ### Step 4: The Light-Switching Logic